-Please note that as of Friday, July 31st, the use of face masks is mandatory in all public spaces in Nova Scotia.
-This includes indoor public markets and the indoor publicly-accessible spaces of all farmers’ markets.
+The use of face masks is mandatory in all public spaces in Nova Scotia.

 - Face masks do not need to be worn in outdoor areas.

-- Face masks can be removed in indoor spaces when eating or drinking.
+- Face masks may be temporarily removed in indoor spaces when eating or drinking.

 - Musicians, performers, or entertainers who need to use vocal activities may remove their face mask during their performance.

-- Children under the age of 2, or children aged 2 to 4 if they cannot be persuaded.
+- Further exemptions include individuals with underlying medical conditions, children under the age of 2, or children aged 2 to 4 if they cannot be persuaded.